GlorieChris/Global-Cholera-Outbreak-Analysis-Using-Machine-Learning/README.md

 - Cholera case fatality rate: The percentage of reported cholera cases that resulted in death.
 Calculated as (deaths / cases) * 100.
 It helps assess how deadly the outbreaks are in different regions or years.

-🔑 Key Steps
+## 🔑 Key Steps

-Data Cleaning
+1. Data Loading and Cleaning
+- Loaded the global cholera dataset

-Removed null values and irrelevant columns
+- Removed null values and columns with insufficient data

-Converted year and case-related data to appropriate formats

-Normalized country and region labels
+- Verified and corrected data types (e.g., years, numeric columns)

+- Renamed columns for consistency and ease of use

-Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)

-Top 10 countries with highest cholera cases
+- Identified Top 50 countries with the highest number of reported cholera cases

-Year-by-year trend of outbreaks globally

-Regional breakdown using bar and pie charts

-Case Fatality Rate computation
+- Analyzed cholera case trends year by year

+- Compared regions (WHO-defined) to see burden of outbreaks

+- Calculated Case Fatality Rates (CFR) for different countries and years

+- Used bar plots for visual representation

-Geospatial Visualization
+3. Geospatial Visualization

-Choropleth world map to show distribution of cholera cases globally
+- Created a world map (choropleth) of cholera cases using matplotlyb

-Machine Learning Modeling
+- Mapped cases by country using ISO codes and interactive visuals

+4. Feature Engineering
-Feature selection: Country (encoded), WHO Region (encoded), Year
+- Encoded categorical features like Country and WHO Region

-Target variable: Reported cholera cases
+- Selected Year, Encoded Country, Encoded Region as features

+- Used Number of Reported Cases as the target variable

+5. Model Building
+Trained and tested the following regression models:

+- Linear Regression

+- Decision Tree Regressor

+- Random Forest Regressor

+6. Model Evaluation
+Measured model performance using:

+- R² Score

+- Mean Squared Error (MSE)

+- Root Mean Squared Error (RMSE)

+Random Forest Regressor gave the best performance